CCC Testimony: Oversight – Hunger in New York City

 Strengthen the anti-hunger safety net in order to maximize participation in food assistance programs.

-Expand efforts to bring fresh, healthy foods into all NYC neighborhoods.
+Expand existing efforts to bring fresh, healthy foods into all NYC neighborhoods, and establish new programming that brings food into underserved areas.